CharlieSwires/RADAR/README.md

 Build
 -----
-mvn package builds the war file RADAR.war in target.
+Built from eclipse (mvn package) builds the war file RADAR.war in target.

 Deployment
 ----------